justinhamilton125/Justin-Hamilton-Maverik_Project_Portfolio/README.md

 Throughout the phases of this project, I contributed by,

+**Business Problem Statement:**
+- Identifying the key success metrics and scope of the problem that needed to be solved.
+- Re-evaluating the Business Problem and Analytic problem that was to be solved.

 **Exploratory Data Analysis:**

 - Defining the Project Objective, Business Problem, and Analytic Problem.
+- Recognizing questions that would lead our exploration of the data.
 - Identifying which of the variables were categorical and continuous for Store Qualitative Attributes.
 - If a variable was categorical, gathering all possible levels of that variable.
 - Visualizing across all stores the different services that were offered at how many store locations.